 If you’ve stumbled upon this post you’re probably sat there scratching your head thinking “Should I go with Udemy or Pluralsight?” and you’re looking for some advice from someone who has used both platforms… well, you are in luck!
 I’ve used both platforms extensively and I actually do like both platforms, but depending on what you are looking to learn and your learning style – there are big differences between the two platforms and I’ll try my best in this blog post to highlight those differences and also let you know my opinion on what course provider is better for individual needs.

-While seemingly similar, Udemy and Pluralsight are made from fairly different business models.
+While seemingly similar, Udemy and Pluralsight are made from very different business models and therefore that translates into a very different experience as the customer.
 They also incorporate different features and cater to different kinds of people.
 There are other learning sites out there as well, but from my experience, these two seemed to be the most popular ones.
 Here are the basic offerings of both platforms to make a decision regarding Pluralsight vs Udemy.

-Udemy is one of the oldest and largest learning sites out there.
+Udemy is one of the oldest and largest learning sites out there and is filled with loads of online courses.
 It has a vast catalogue of different topics, ranging from basic skills to creative arts and even professional topics.
-This is reflected in the sheer number of courses offered by the site, which exceeds 45,000.
+This is reflected in the sheer number of courses offered by the site, which exceeds 185,000.

 All of this is possible because Udemy’s business model is like a marketplace where individual people can put up their courses for sale.
 Topics range from mainstream to very niche subjects.
-It’s definitely a case of quantity over quality, though.
-I did see a lot of courses that didn’t seem to offer much or were simply subpar in terms of quality.
+It’s definitely can be a case of quantity over quality, though.

 Courses can be graded using user ratings.
 Higher ranking courses will show up more in search results.